cbeery/how-to-set-up-github-pages/index.md

 ![](img/13-adding-my-content.png)

 To save your changes, scroll down and click the "Commit changes" button.

 All your life, you've clicked "Save" buttons to save your stuff, but this is nerd territory.
 Here you're not just "saving" your shit, you're "committing changes" to it.
-As far as you're concerned, same thing.
+As far as you're concerned: same thing.

 ![](img/14-commit-change-button.png)